-These days, fog lamps are also commonplace, as are Daytime Running Lights (DRLs), which are headlights that remain illuminated throughout the day in order to improve visibility and reduce the risk of crashes.
+These days, fog lamps and Daytime Running Lights (DRLs) are also commonplace.
+DRLs act as headlights that remain illuminated throughout the day in order to improve visibility and reduce the risk of crashes.
 DRLs have been shown to improve drivers’ peripheral perception of vehicles, as well as their ability to estimate the distance between vehicles.

 Vehicle manufacturers have started moving towards high-intensity discharge (HID) headlamp technology, which gives off brighter light than a traditional halogen bulb.

-But the next step — LED headlight technology — promises to improve efficiency and driving experience by offering smarter beam patterns for different road conditions.
-LED headlights require far less power to produce a light beam that can be controlled far more effectively than HID or halogen systems.
+LED headlight technology promises to improve efficiency and driving experience, offering smarter beam patterns for different road conditions.
+LED headlights require far less power to produce a light beam and can be controlled far more effectively than HID or halogen systems.

-For example, some LED headlights can be directed away from oncoming vehicles without reducing the overall brightness on your side of the road.
-This means you could drive with full beam on the whole way, and other drivers won’t be blinded for it.
+Some LED headlights can even be directed away from oncoming vehicles without reducing the overall brightness on your side of the road.
+This means you could drive with full beam on the whole way, and other drivers won’t be blinded by it.

 Car safety features: #10.
 Lane-keeping assist & cruise control

 Inattention, fatigue, alcohol, and speeding are four of the top causes of car accidents in Australia, accounting for nearly two-thirds of all crashes on Australian roads.
-All of these factors can have one common result: veering out of your lane.
+All these factors can have one thing in common; veering dangerously out of your lane.

-Researchers have found that lane-keeping technologies can have a dramatic impact, with one study showing that they reduce all types of crashes by 11% – the equivalent of 85,000 crashes over the course of the study – and crashes which result in injuries by 21%.
+Researchers have found that lane-keeping technologies can have a dramatic impact, with one study showing that they reduce all types of crashes by approximately 11%; this is the equivalent of 85,000 crashes over the course of the study — and 21% of those crashes resulted in injuries.

-A similar modern car safety feature is active cruise control, which can automatically detect the distance and speed of surrounding vehicles, and maintain a suitable following distance.
+A similar feature is active cruise control, which can automatically detect the distance and speed of surrounding vehicles and maintain a suitable following distance.

 Car safety features: #11.
 Pre-crash warning alerts & Autonomous emergency braking (AEB)

-Some modern vehicles are fitted with Autonomous Emergency Braking systems (AEB) which scan the road to monitor the obstacles ahead.
+Some modern vehicles are fitted with Autonomous Emergency Braking systems (AEB).
+These systems scan the road to monitor the obstacles ahead.
 If the vehicle detects that a collision may occur, it will automatically apply the brakes to avoid a contact with the obstacle.